alvis-vivo/hadoop-cluster-setup/deployment-PATH-B-external-mysql-configure.md

-Return to Establish Your Cloudera Manager Repository Strategy.
+####Return to Establish Your Cloudera Manager Repository Strategy.

 Creating Databases for Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server

- Create databases and user accounts for components that require databases: •If you are not using the Cloudera Manager installer, the Cloudera Manager Server.
+Create databases and user accounts for components that require databases:

+>* If you are not using the Cloudera Manager installer, the Cloudera Manager Server.
-•Cloudera Management Service roles: ◦Activity Monitor (if using the MapReduce service) ◦Reports Manager
+>* Cloudera Management Service roles: ◦Activity Monitor (if using the MapReduce service)
+>* Reports Manager

-•Each Hive metastore
+>* Each Hive metastore
-•Sentry Server
+>* Sentry Server
-•Cloudera Navigator Audit Server
+>* Cloudera Navigator Audit Server
-•Cloudera Navigator Metadata Server
+>* Cloudera Navigator Metadata Server

 You can create these databases on the host where the Cloudera Manager Server will run, or on any other hosts in the cluster.
 For performance reasons, you should install each database on the host on which the service runs, as determined by the roles you assign during installation or upgrade.
 In larger deployments or in cases where database administrators are managing the databases the services use, you can separate databases from services, but use caution.

-The database must be configured to support UTF-8 character set encoding.
+*The database must be configured to support UTF-8 character set encoding.*

 Record the values you enter for database names, usernames, and passwords.
 The Cloudera Manager installation wizard requires this information to correctly connect to these databases.

- 1.Log into MySQL as the root user: $ mysql -u root -p Enter password:
+ 1.Log into MySQL as the root user:
+ `$ mysql -u root -p`
+ `Enter password:`

-2.Create databases for the Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server: mysql> create database database DEFAULT CHARACTER SET utf8;
+2.Create databases for the Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server:
-Query OK, 1 row affected (0.00 sec)
+`mysql> create database database DEFAULT CHARACTER SET utf8;` `Query OK, 1 row affected (0.00 sec)`

-mysql> grant all on database.* TO 'user'@'%' IDENTIFIED BY 'password';
+`mysql> grant all on database.* TO 'user'@'%' IDENTIFIED BY 'password';` `Query OK, 0 rows affected (0.00 sec)`

-Query OK, 0 rows affected (0.00 sec) database, user, and password can be any value.
+database, user, and password can be any value.
 The examples match the default names provided in the Cloudera Manager configuration settings: